HFTA-16.0: ESD Protection for Bipolar Integrated Circuits

 - Clamps—connected between supplies, clamps draw no current under normal supply conditions but develop low impedance during an ESD event.

-If an IC pin is subjected to a HBM test where the initial voltage on the tester is 2kV, then the discharge current through the ESD diode (Figure 2
+If an IC pin is subjected to a HBM test where the initial voltage on the tester is 2kV, then the discharge current through the ESD diode (Figure 2) is about 1.33A:

 Figure 2.
 ESD diode current and voltage (measured data).